chung-leong/react-seq/README.md

 Basically, errors will resurface at (or close to) the decision points that led eventually to their occurrence.
 From the perspective of `handleNewsSection`, yielding `ArticleList` is what caused the error.
 It pops up on the very next line.
 Action followed by consequence.
 Intuitively, this is how we expect exception handling would work.
-And in general, the code responsible for triggering an error is going to be in the best position to make decisions on how it should be handled.
+And in general, the code responsible for triggering an error is in the best position to make decisions on how it should be handled.

 Of course, not much can be done about a fatal error like a 404 aside from putting up an error message.
-In the [Transition example](./examples/transition/README.md), you'll find a scenario where catching an error in a local try-catch block actual makes sense.
+In the [transition example](./examples/transition/README.md), you'll find a scenario where catching an error in a local try-catch block actual makes sense.

 ## Server-side rendering